 Advantages of IoT Edge Computing

-As IoT Edge Computing is being adopted and taken mainstream, large number of industries are reaping its potential advantages.
+As IoT Computing is being adopted and taken mainstream, large number of industries are reaping its potential advantages.
 Edge computing, particularly, brings in seven major advantages in smart manufacturing.

 1. Quicker Response Time